Organic Gardening - Beneficial Insects

 prey.
 They grab their prey with their front legs, similar to Praying Mantis.

 Their diet consists of a variety of insects.

 Ground Beetles- Not all beetles are bad.
 These beetles eat a lawn

 Nematodes - There are good nematodes, that eat other insects, and

 bad nematodes that eat your plants.
-When you buy them from a garden store,
+When you buy Nematodes from a garden

-it's the beneficial kind that eats insects, making them a great organic control.
+store, it's the beneficial kind that eats insects, making them great at organic

 Robber Fly - Their diet consists of grasshoppers, wasps, other flies.